DIVER: Reinforced Diffusion Breaks Imitation Bottlenecks in End-to-End Autonomous Driving: Preliminary

+With all $\tau$ approximating $\tau^*$, we have $\mu \approx \tau^*$ and $\Sigma \approx 0$, indicating near-zero diversity across predicted trajectories.
 In summary, diffusion-based E2E-AD methods trained under single-GT supervision inherit the same mode collapse issue as standard IL, despite their generative capacity.
 To address this, we propose a hybrid IL-RL training framework, DIVER, that introduces diversity-aware rewards to encourage multi-mode, safe trajectories generation.